jgordley/jacks-blog/pages/posts/calvin.md

 #### Vector-based Tool Retrieval
 In theory, one could add as many tool specifications as they wanted and give their agent [unlimited power](https://www.youtube.com/watch?v=SWwFogRQVnk).
 However, there is a limit on the amount of context you can send GPT-4 and other OpenAI models in the prompt, providing an eventual cap on the amount of tools you can expose.
-To combat this, a technique has been deviced called Vector-based tool retrieval.
+To combat this, a technique has been devised called Vector-based tool retrieval.
 In this system, tool descriptions are converted to vectors using models like `text-embedding-ada-002` or `gte-large` and saved to a vector database such as [Weaviate](https://weaviate.io/).
 Then, before each call to GPT-4 by the langchain agent, the user's query is vectorized and a similarity search is performed to retrieve the `k` most similar tools to the user's query.
 These `k` tools are then fed to the model without exceeding the context window by feeding it every single tool available.
 More information on this technique can be found here on Langchain's website: [Custom Agent with Tool Retrieval](https://python.langchain.com/docs/modules/agents/how_to/custom_agent_with_tool_retrieval).

 #### New and Improved Tools
 I have several ideas for cool tools that could integrate well with the Google Calendar assistant.
 Creating a tool that could crawl [espn.com](https://www.espn.com) for upcoming sporting events that the user is interested in could be interesting.
 The same thing could be possible with upcoming show or movie release dates.
 There are also obvious tool improvements that are core to the functionality such as allowing the agent to reschedule events and invite users by email to events that it creates.